 Volunteers and helpers

-Adults who can give time to help our DofE Leaders run a group can be a volunteer.
-You may give general support, i.e. admin, help run one section or give specific training, or organise fundraising or promotional activity.
+Adults who can give time to help our DofE Leaders run a group can be volunteers.
+You may give general support, such as admin, help run one section or give specific training, or organise fundraising or promotional activity.

 While not all volunteers will be involved in the detailed running of programmes, everyone needs to understand DofE and work towards the same goals, share responsibility and maintain the overall quality of the centre’s work.

 This is a varied role for adult volunteers to support all aspects of our DofE delivery across Somerset.
 We attend – and want to attend more - careers fairs, business meetings and all manner of promotional events to raise awareness of DofE among young people and adults, recruit more adult volunteers, raise money and provide training.